Saturday, 11 February 2023

 Predator and Alien were basically just humans with funny heads, but to be fair the film makers did originally have to put actors inside those costumes.
 Nowadays CGI means we ought to be freer to get creative.
 We can push through to the basics in order to create genuinely original creatures, starting with non-Terran musculoskeletal structures (like the Kzin skeleton below, for example) and working up from there.

 I'm not saying film makers have to be scientifically precise.
 SF writers never are.
 Some hand-wavy xenobiology speculation can be fun and fruitful.
 The concept artists could start by looking at zoologist Dougal Dixon’s seminal book After Man, in which he speculates on how Earth creatures might evolve if humans were no longer on the scene.
+Or take a look at Dixon's Greenworld project -- still looking for a publisher, which is a scandal in a world where Malcolm Gladwell and Yuval Noah Harari are million-selling pop "science" authors -- or the impressively imaginative Epona.

 That's SF.
 In fantasy theoretically anything goes, and that’s fine when an author is just telling a story – Eddison in The Worm Ouroboros has goblins on the planet Mercury quoting Shakespeare at each other.
 It's a classic novel that sits at the dreamlike let's-pretend end of fantasy.
 But if you turned Ouroboros into a game so that players could explore the setting they'd start looking at all the bonkers inconsistencies and ask what they all meant.
 They’ll look for patterns and rules to exploit because that’s what humans are.
 They do science.
 So throw-it-at-the-wall fantasy doesn't always get a pass these days.